 Over quake years people contacted me personally, or via blog comments & emails, giving feedback.
 Some asked for permission to use my blog pics, for post quake fundraisers; proposed Avon River Park; queries about damaged bldgs; for Council planning of suburban shop rebuilds; Regional Council quake safety planning.
 A Canadian school teacher used my blog posts for classroom activities.
 Other pic use: university theses - MAs & Phds; journalist information; quake archeology research; quake mapping research; engineering, quake flooding research; protest organizers; journal publications...

 Wed 22.02.12.
-Avoiding official & media schmaltz at quake anniversary functions, I checked out quake damaged roads & bldgs in Avondale, as quakescapes were changing fast.
+Avoiding official & media schmaltz at quake anniversary functions, I wandered quake damaged roads & bldgs in Avondale, as quakescapes were changing fast.

 Quake ravaged bldgs & their demolitions had irrevocably changed Christchurch.
 Many bldgs I'd snapped were demolished.
 Many still to go.
 I'd snapped pics, published a blog post & a few day later drove by & some of the bldgs were gone, empty demolition sites.

 22.02.12.
-Quake anniversary flowers on road cones, Avonside Dr, nr Bowie Pl
+Quake anniversary flowers on orange, plastic, road cones, Avonside Dr, nr Bowie Pl

-On Avonside Dr I saw quake anniversary agapanthus in road cones.
-On Dallington Tce I saw hydrangeas in road cones.
+On Avonside Dr I saw quake anniversary agapanthus in orange, plastic, road cones.
+On Dallington Tce I saw hydrangeas in orange, plastic, road cones.
 A nearby sign read:

-Locksley Ave: Bunches of flowers in road cones.
+Locksley Ave: Bunches of flowers in orange, plastic, road cones.
 That anniversary day, I saw several ROAD CLOSED signs on Avondale roads, amongst abandoned houses.

 22.02.12.
-Quake anniversary flowers on road cones, Gayhurst Rd Bridge, cnr Gayhurst Rd / Dallington Tce
+Quake anniversary flowers in orange, plastic, road cones, Gayhurst Rd Bridge, cnr Gayhurst Rd / Dallington Tce

 22.02.12.
-Quake anniversary flowers on road cones, Locksley Ave, nr Gayhurst Rd Bridge.
+Quake anniversary flowers in orange, plastic, road cones, Locksley Ave, nr Gayhurst Rd Bridge.
 Houses were demolished

 22.02.12.
 Red zone, Locksley Ave, abandoned house & blue water pipe, Locksley Ave.
 The house was demolished